shieldworks/aegis/DESIGN_DECISIONS.md

 than a secure key-value store, then Aegis is likely not the solution you are looking for.

+### Be Kubernetes-Native

+**Aegis** is designed to run on Kubernetes and **only** on Kubernetes.

+That helps us leverage Kubernetes concepts like *Operators*, *Custom Resources*, and *Controllers* to our advantage to simplify workflow and state management.

+If you are looking for a solution that runs outside Kubernetes or as a standalone binary, then Aegis is not the Secrets Store you’re looking for.

 ### Have a Minimal and Intuitive API

 As an administrator, there is a limited set of API endpoints that you can interact with **Aegis**.
 This makes **Aegis** easy to manage.

 In addition, a minimal set of APIs means a smaller attack surface, a smaller footprint, and a codebase that is easy to understand, test, audit, and develop; all good things.

 ### Be Practically Secure

 Corollary: Do not be annoyingly secure.

 Provide a delightful user experience while taking security seriously.

 **Aegis** is a secure solution, yet still delightful to operate.

 You won’t have to jump over the hoops or wake up in the middle of the night to keep it up and running.
 Instead, **Aegis** will work seamlessly, as if it doesn’t exist at all.